Millimetre-Wave Wearable Communications

 Up until now, wireless communications for many commercial wearable devices have largely operated using existing technologies such as Bluetooth LE, WiFi and cellular.
 With the advent of millimetre-wave (mm-wave) communications, for example operating at 60 GHz, wearable devices will be able to avail of the same high bandwidth communications available to other wireless users.
-This will be particularly important in emerging applications such as virtual and augment reality.
+This will be particularly important in emerging applications such as virtual and augmented reality.

-Because wearable devices will be mounted either on or close to the body, they will also be expected to be compact, lightweight and low power.
-This presents a huge challenge for wearable systems designers, as users will still expect the same connectivity and data rates as experienced with other form factors used for personal use e.g. mobile handsets.
+Because wearable devices will be mounted either on or close to the body, they will be expected to be compact, lightweight and low power.
+This presents a huge challenge for wearable systems designers, as users will still expect the same connectivity and data rates as experienced with other form factors designed for personal use e.g. mobile handsets.

 In order to optimise hardware and transmission schemes to be used in mm-wave wearable systems it is necessary to develop an understanding of the associated communications channel.
 This is particularly challenging for mm-wave wearable systems as physiological and biomechanical movements of the human body can have a significant effect on the wireless signal.